r0d0lf0/health-miles/README.md

 ===========
 # Health Miles
 ### Getting Started
-Make sure you have Node installed v4.2.0+ or greater.
+Make sure you have Node installed v4.2.0+ or greater and set the environment variables VIRGIN_EMAIL and VIRGIN_PASSWORD.
+Additionally for Gmail notificaitons be sure to set the environment variables EMAIL and EMAIL_PASSWORD.

-	METHOD #1 - Best way for learning (options are '--on local' or '--on phantom')
+Method 1 - Best way for learning, this assumes you're running on a Mac and you have Chrome installed.
+If not edit wdio.conf.local.js with browserName: 'firefox' instead of browserName: 'chrome'

 	  npm install
 	  ./start-selenium.sh
       gulp test --on local
       ./stop-selenium.sh

-    METHOD #2 - Runs the npm way, using whichever option is pre-configured in run.sh
+Method 2 - Runs the npm way

       npm install
       npm test

-    METHOD #3 - Runs headless with '--on phantom' option
+Method 3 - Runs headless with phantomjs

       ./run.sh

-    Method 2 and 3 requires you to download the platform specific version of phantomjs and save it in the base directory
+Note - that Method 2 and 3 requires you to download the platform specific version of phantomjs and save it in the base directory <http://phantomjs.org/download.html>

 #### Important Points
  * There are two modes of running the first is running locally on chrome or locally headlessly with phantomjs; the second is running on a travis ci machine headlessly with phantomjs.